 I am a postgraduate researcher at the Oxford University’s Physics Department

-Sit in my experiment’s control room and pretend I’m a mad scientist overlord.
+Favourite thing to do in my job Sit in my experiment’s control room and pretend I’m a mad scientist overlord.

 I research at an atom smasher in Japan